Protected: The learning has landed, lessons from MTa’s session at ATD

 The next level…

 Due to its simple rules and limited components, the marshmallow challenge can only unlock a relatively small amount of the opportunity available within the sphere of experiential learning activities.
 If you want to bring about change, you need a mixture of activities with more complex or ambiguous briefs and unclear outcomes.
+For example, the activities in MTa Insights kit.
 That’s how to ensure that truly compelling lessons are available to each and every individual regardless of seniority or expertise.
 It’s also important that facilitators then skilfully guide a process of reflection, putting the learning into context.

 And to put a cherry on top, you should lastly aim to provide a safe environment and a new activity to test these behaviours safely, before your participants implement them into their everyday work.